neurodata/MGC-paper/ReadMe.md

 Either MATLAB or R, we have tested in MATLAB vXXX & R vXXX on OSX vXXX & ????

+### Demo

+1. To load demo data, type `load demo.mat`, which loads X and Y into the workspace
+2. To run on data, in MATLAB, type `[a,b,c] = MGC(X,Y)`
+3. The output will be a set of figures and the p-value, test statistic, optimal scales, XXX.

+## Reproduction Instruction

 ### MATLAB

 Add all folders and subfolders of MGC to the path.